Year 9 Dean - Tessa Hope

 Start of the Year and Orientation Programme

-On 5 & 9 February (8 Feb Waitangi Day observed), an orientation programme will be run by Ako teachers and Year 13 Peer Support Leaders.
+On 2 & 3 February, an orientation programme will be run by Ako teachers and Year 13 Peer Support Leaders.
 It will involve a number of activities including learning about the school’s IT system, introduction to sports, information about itinerant music lessons and the school library, as well as finding your way around the school.

-Year 9 Meet & Greet Evening - Wednesday 17 February, 6pm start in Ako classes
+SAVE THE DATE - Year 9 Meet & Greet Evening – Wednesday 23 February, 6pm start in Ako classes

-Year 9 camp will take place in Term 1 Week 5.
-Classes will travel by bus to El Rancho in Waikanae on Wednesday morning, and will return on Friday afternoon, arriving at school after 3:30pm (parents will need to arrange to pick up students).
+Classes will travel by bus to El Rancho in Waikanae on Tuesday morning, and will return on Thursday afternoon, arriving at school after 3:30pm (parents will need to arrange to pick up students).
 Camp will cost $250.00.
 If payment for camp is an issue, please have your parent/guardian contact the Year 9 Dean email@example.com to discuss an alternative financial arrangement.
 The School really values all students attending the Year 9 Camp and we are committed to working with you to make that happen.
 Please fill in the Camp Health Profile/Consent Form.
-It is very important that we receive the Camp Health Profile and consent forms by Friday 5 February 2021.
+It is very important that we receive the Camp Health Profile and consent forms by Friday 4 March 2022.

 Tuesday Late Starts - Teachers take part in professional development on Tuesday mornings.
 To allow this to occur, classes start at 9:30am on Tuesdays in Terms 1–4.
 School buses still run at their normal times.